 ΔG° = 16.4 kJ at 298 K

-The decrease in moles of gas in the Haber ammonia synthesis drives the entropy change negative, making the reaction spontaneous only at low temperatures.
-Thus higher T, which speeds up the reaction, also reduces its extent.
+The decrease in moles of gas in the products drives the entropy change negative, making the reaction spontaneous only at low temperatures.

 ΔH° = 55.3 kJ

 ΔG° = +2.8 kJ at 298 K

 Dissociation reactions are typically endothermic with positive entropy change, and are therefore spontaneous at high temperatures.
 Ultimately, all molecules decompose to their atoms at sufficiently high temperatures.

 Example 4: ΔH positive, ΔS negative; N2 + 2 O2 → 2 NO2(g)